rcarrata/rcarrata.github.io/_posts/2022-04-22-ocp4-azure-ipi-private-2.md

 ## 1. Overview

-As we checked in the previous blog post, we have several options to deploy our Private OpenShift clusters, depending of their Outbound / User-Defined Routing modes that we want to use.
+As we checked in the previous blog post, we have several options to deploy our private OpenShift clusters, depending on their Outbound / User-Defined Routing modes that we want to use.

-We analyzed a couple of this User Defined Routing (UDR), including Azure Load Balancer (default), and also the use of the Proxy Configuration for the OpenShift cluster installations.
+We analyzed a couple of these User Defined Routing (UDR) options, including Azure Load Balancer (default), and also the use of the Proxy Configuration for the OpenShift cluster installations.

 Now we're analyzing two of the most complex but flexible and interesting options too: